What is Stellantis? Everything you need to know

 • Stellantis's marques in other parts of the world

-In many of our car and van reviews, as well as numerous news stories, you’ll read mentions of a manufacturer called Stellantis — yet no vehicle you’ll see on the road has that name anywhere on its badging.
+In many of our news stories and reviews you will notice mention of a manufacturer called Stellantis — yet no car or van you see on the road has that name anywhere on its badging.
 So what exactly is Stellantis?

 Manufacturing cars and vans is a complicated and costly business.
-To make large-scale volume production profitable, car makers frequently joined forces to share development costs for a greater chance of financial success.
-These partnerships then link with multiple others to form giant car-building companies — Stellantis is one such firm.
+To make large-scale volume production profitable, car makers historically joined forces to share development costs for a greater chance of financial success.
+Those partnerships later link-up with multiple others, creating giant car-building companies — Stellantis is one such firm.

 Formed in 2021, Stellantis is the world’s fourth-largest vehicle manufacturing group in terms of sales.
 The top spot is occupied by the Toyota Motor Corporation, with Volkswagen Group in second and Hyundai Motor Group third.